-On July 27, 2020, the settlement with the Dow Chemical Co. to address federal, state, and tribal claims for natural resource damages was finalized.
+On July 20, 2020, the settlement with the Dow Chemical Co. to address federal, state, and tribal claims for natural resource damages was finalized in a Consent Decree.
 The settlement is for an estimated $77 million in projects and funding that will restore fish, wildlife, and habitats injured following releases of hazardous substances in past decades from Dow’s manufacturing facility in Midland, Michigan.
 This settlement was reached following many years of assessment and negotiations.
 This settlement was first announced on November 8, 2019, when it was lodged with the federal court and provided to the public for review and comment.

-The settlement will address natural resource injuries with restoration projects within Midland, Saginaw, Bay, and nearby counties.
-The ongoing clean-up efforts in the Tittabawassee and Saginaw Rivers will continue as part of a separate process.
-This settlement does not affect that clean-up process, and the proposed restoration work will begin as the ongoing clean-up efforts continue.
+The settlement addresses natural resource injuries with restoration projects within Midland, Saginaw, Bay, and nearby counties.
+The ongoing clean-up efforts in the Tittabawassee and Saginaw Rivers continue as part of a separate process.
+This settlement does not affect that clean-up process, and the restoration work is now progressing as the ongoing clean-up efforts continue.

-The Trustees and Dow will be implementing restoration projects according to the Consent Decree for the settlement and the Trustees' Restoration Plan.
+The Trustees and Dow are implementing restoration projects according to the Consent Decree for the settlement and the Trustees' 2020 Restoration Plan.

 Projects and Funding

-Under the settlement, Dow will implement or fund a number of restoration projects identified in Midland, Bay, Saginaw, and nearby counties.
-These projects include fish spawning and fish passage improvements; restoration of thousands of acres of wetlands and other habitats; creation of multiple public nature areas with nature trails, fishing platforms, and a bike trail segment; protection of a green corridor along the Tittabawassee River; and expansion of boating access at the mouth of the Saginaw River.
+Under the settlement, Dow is implementing a number of restoration projects identified in Midland, Bay, Saginaw, and nearby counties and has provided funds to the Trustees to implement additional projects.
+These projects include fish spawning andimprovements; restoration of thousands of acres of wetlands and other habitats; creation of multiple public nature areas with nature trails, fishing platforms, and a bike trail segment; protection of a green corridor along the Tittabawassee River; and expansion of boating access at the mouth of the Saginaw River.

-The settlement also provides for at least $5 million for additional projects to be solicited from the public, and up to $10 million for long-term stewardship of the restoration projects, monitoring, and trustee costs to implement the settlement.
+The settlement also provided approximately $10 million for long-term stewardship of the restoration projects, monitoring, and trustee costs to implement the settlement.

-In addition to the NRDA-specific settlement, the State is simultaneously resolving some claims with Dow that will result in both the funding and the property to support two additional projects that benefit the community.
-These projects include a docking facility and education center on the Saginaw River near Bay City to bolster BaySail’s environmental science program and the renovation of the Saginaw River Rear Range Lighthouse to allow for public use.
+In addition to the NRDA-specific settlement, the State simultaneously resolved certain claims with Dow that resulted in both the funding and the property to support two additional projects to benefit the community.
+These projects include a docking facility and education center on the Saginaw River in or near Bay City to bolster BaySail’s environmental science program and the renovation of the Saginaw River Rear Range Lighthouse to allow for public use.

-The public was encouraged to provide comments on the Draft Restoration Plan and Environmental Assessment as well as on the proposed Consent Decree that outlines the settlement provisions.
+The public was encouraged to provide comments on the Draft Restoration Plan and Environmental Assessment as well as on the proposed Consent Decree that outlined the settlement provisions.